derak-isaack/EYC_HACKATHON/Readme.md

 ### 🤝 Contributions & Use
 The codebase and methodology are open for use and extension in other regions or applications.
 This is part of a broader effort to make climate and urban planning data more accessible and actionable.

----

-### 📫 Contact
-For questions, contributions, or collaborations, please reach out via [your contact info or GitHub profile].